-Therrell C. Smith School of Dance is founded in Washington D.C.
+Therrell C. Smith School of Dance is founded in Washington DC

-In 1948, Therrell C. Smith (b.
-1917) opened a School of Dance in Washington D.C. where she trained girls from middle-class African-American families.
+In 1948, Therrell C. Smith opened the School of Dance in Washington DC, where she trained girls from middle-class African American families.

 Her father, T.C.
 Smith, was a prominent physician who believed strongly in business and property ownership.
 For him, having a daughter teach dance wasn’t good enough; he wanted her have her own school.

 When she bought the property where the school originally resided, white neighbors immediately started to move away.